LoanMaker 23a Fields and Switches

 If the buy interest rate is greater than the loan interest rate (because the dealer is subsidizing a low contract interest rate), the dealer buy-down amount will be calculated (shows as a negative dealer reserve).

 The dealer reserve is the difference between the contract finance charge (excluding any prepaid finance charge) and a finance charge computed using the buy rate.

-If you are making loans to active duty servicemen (in the U.S.), enable this feature to do the additional required calculations for the Servicemembers Civil Relief Act (SCRA).
-A second A.P.R. is calculated which includes the amount of credit insurance and other insurance-like products (see Fees2 field) in the finance charge.
-There are limits to the Military A.P.R. per this regulation.
+If you are making loans to active duty servicemen (in the U.S.), enable this feature to calculate the SCRA Interest Rate as required by the Servicemembers Civil Relief Act.
+The SCRA Interest Rate reflects the impact of credit insurance and other insurance-like products (see Fees2 field) as well as the finance charge.
+There are limits (currently 6%) to the maximum SCRA Interest Rate allowed.

 Enable Prepaid Charge

 If you or your lender applies a Prepaid Finance Charge to a loan, enabling this feature will add an additional field to the main page (Prepaid Finance Charge) where you can enter this fee.
 The fee is included in the Finance Charge and affects the A.P.R.

 For mortgages, you can enter the number of points charged (up to a maximum of 4.000%).
 The origination fee will be calculated.